naudio/NAudio/Docs/PlayAudioFileWinForms.md

-# Getting Started

-To get started with NAudio, simply add a reference to the [NAudio NuGet package](https://www.nuget.org/packages/NAudio/)

-The most common namespaces you'll want to reference are:

-- `NAudio.Wave`
-- `NAudio.Wave.SampleProviders`

 ## Play an Audio File from a WinForms application

 In this demo, we'll see how to play an audio file from a WinForms application.
 This technique will also work